The browser prompter for macOS

 How do I set my favourite browser?

-A favourite browser is one that will always appear nearest to the mouse cursor, therefore an easier target to click.
-You can set your favourite by clicking on the Browserosaurus menubar icon.
+A favourite browser will open when the SPACE key is pressed, and is therefore an easier target to hit.
+You can set your favourite in the settings menu.

-The picker window was very slow to display.
+The picker window is very slow to display.

 The app needs to be running in the background for the picker window to show immediately.
 You can confirm Browserosaurus is running by looking for the "B" icon in the menubar.
-If you have not set Browserosaurus to load on startup, it can take a few seconds until it is available.
-Each subsequently clicked link will open the picker window promptly, like normal.
+If Browserosaurus is not currently running, it can take a few seconds until it is available.
+Each subsequently clicked link will open the picker window promptly.